Claud R. Erickson Alumni Award

 Darius Adamczyk (BS ’88 Electrical and Computer Engineering)

-Adamczyk leads Honeywell, a Fortune 100 company and its $40.5 billion in sales in 2017 with a portfolio that spans industries, homes, building, aviation, defense, space, oil, gas, industrial, chemicals and vehicles.
+Today, Mr. Adamczyk stands at the helm of a Fortune 100 company that had $40.5 billion in sales in 2017, with a portfolio that spans industries, including homes and building, aviation, defense and space, oil and gas, industrial, chemicals and vehicles.

 Rachel S. Hutter (BS ’93 Electrical Engineering)